A Big Hand for the Little Lady: Plot

-The game builds to a climactic hand; the gamblers raise and reraise until more than $20,000 are in the pot.
+The game builds to a climactic hand; the gamblers raise and reraise until more than $20,000 is in the pot.
 Meredith, out of cash, is unable to call the latest raise.
 Under the strain, he collapses.
-The town physician, Joseph "Doc" Scully (Burgess Meredith), is called to care for the stricken man.
+The town physician, Joseph "Doc" Scully, is called to care for the stricken man.
 Barely conscious, Meredith signals for his wife to play out the hand.
 Taking his seat, Mary asks, "How do you play this game?"
 At this, the other players object loudly, but eventually give in.

-The situation is explained to her; if she cannot match the last raise (and any others that may follow), she will be out of the hand.
+The situation is explained to her: if she cannot match the last raise (and any others that may follow), she will be out of the hand.
 Despite the men's protests, she leaves the room to borrow additional funds.
-With Jackie and four of the players trailing behind, Mary crosses the street and talks to the owner of the Cattle and Merchants' Bank, C. P. Ballinger (Paul Ford).
+With Jackie and four of the players trailing behind, Mary crosses the street and talks to the owner of the Cattle and Merchants' Bank, C. P. Ballinger.
 After she shows him her hand, Ballinger suggests she is playing a practical joke.
 When he is told otherwise, he lends her $5,500 (at 6% interest) and makes a $5,000 raise for her.
 The other players, aware of Ballinger's tightfisted, cautious nature, all reluctantly fold.
 Mary collects her sizable winnings and pays Ballinger back with interest.
 The game then breaks up, no one ever having seen the winning hand.

 The lady's determination earns her the admiration of the men.
-Drummond is so touched that when he returns home to the waiting wedding ceremony, he talks privately to his weak-willed, prospective son-in-law, gives him some money, and orders him to run away and find himself a better wife than his daughter.
+Drummond is so touched that when he returns home to the waiting wedding ceremony, he talks privately to his weak-willed, prospective son-in-law, gives him some money, and orders him to run away and find himself a better wife.

 In the end, Meredith, Mary, and even their "son" are revealed to be confidence tricksters and expert card sharps.
 With the help of Scully—who dreams of romance far from the tedium and poverty of a country doctor's life—and at Ballinger's behest, they have perpetrated a scam on the other poker players, who had swindled the banker in a real-estate deal 16 years before.
 "Mary" is actually Ballinger's mistress, Ruby.
-She promised him she would give up gambling after the caper, but she sits down to another poker game, much to Ballinger's dismay, as the credits roll.
+She promised him she would give up gambling after the caper, but she sits down to another poker game, much to Ballinger's dismay.